mluukkai/WebPalvelinohjelmointi2016/web/viikko4.md

     click_link "Koff"

     expect(page).to have_content "Koff"
-    expect(page).to have_content "established in 1897"
+    expect(page).to have_content "Established at 1897"
   end
 ```